-Putney is a culture of inspiration, innovation, energy and creativity in teaching, and this character shapes the learning of our pupils.
-From our Headmistress, Suzie Longstaff, an ex-Olympic cox, to the many scholars, published authors, skilled artists, composers, playwrights and sports coaches; every one plays a part in creating the stimulating learning environment for which Putney is known.
+Putney has a culture of inspiration, innovation, energy and creativity in teaching, and this character shapes the learning of our pupils.
+From our Head, Jo Sharrock, to the many scholars, published authors, skilled artists, composers, playwrights and Olympian sports coaches; every one plays a part in creating the stimulating learning environment for which Putney is known.
 It makes our school an innovative, dynamic and really exciting place to teach, and above all, to learn.

 Senior School